Advocacy

 Additionally, opening up federal lands in the United States for affordable housing development could significantly boost the nation's housing supply, especially in areas facing severe shortages.
 By making more land available for residential projects, particularly in regions with high housing demand, federal agencies could aid lower land acquisition costs—a major expense in housing development.
 This approach would create opportunities to build affordable housing units in urban and suburban areas where land is often scarce and expensive, thereby addressing housing affordability issues more directly.
 Utilizing federal lands will encourage innovative public-private partnerships, allowing developers and government entities to work together to create sustainable, affordable communities.

-PRIORITY: In 2025, NALHFA will work with the administration and 119th Congress to streamline federal regulatory obstacles currently preventing affordable housing development and advocate for federal land opportunities to increase housing supply.
+PRIORITY: In 2026, NALHFA will work with the administration and 119th Congress to enact the Neighborhood Homes Investment Act, streamline federal regulatory obstacles currently preventing affordable housing development and advocate for federal land opportunities to increase housing supply.

 Ensuring Full HUD Funding: